XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Possible fees

-A summary of available payment methods, their processing times, and potential fees.
+Overview of payment methods, including accepted currencies, minimum amounts, processing times, and potential fees.

 Account Types